-- 1.1 Minimum requirements for use and appointment of third umpire - 1.1.1 Where matches are broadcast, the camera specification set out below shall be mandatory as a minimum requirement.
+Minimum requirements for use of DRS and appointment of third umpire

+1.1.1 Where matches are broadcast, the camera specification set out below shall be mandatory as a minimum requirement.

-- 1.1.2 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.3 The table below summarises the minimum requirements for DRS to be used, and the regulations around the appointment of the third umpire:
+- 1.1.2 Where the camera specification set out above is provided, a third umpire shall be appointed to the match. - 1.1.3 The third umpire shall be appointed and empowered to use broadcast replays to make decisions that are referred to him/her in accordance with paragraph 2 (Umpire Reviews). - 1.1.4 The table below summarises the regulations around the appointment of the third umpire:

-Third Umpire (non-DRS) Minimum Requirement Cameras Specification detailed in paragraph 1.1.1.
-Third Umpire Appointment Appointed by ICC Third Umpire Jurisdiction Umpire Reviews only Replays that can be used The third umpire shall only have access to replays of any camera images.
+Third Umpire (non-DRS) DRS Minimum Requirement Cameras Specification detailed in paragraph 1.1.1.
+Reserve Umpire Appointment Appointed by ICC Third Umpire Jurisdiction Umpire Reviews only Replays that can be used The third umpire shall only have access to replays of any camera images.
 Other technology which may be in use by the broadcaster for broadcast purposes (for example, ball-tracking technology, sound-based edge detection technology, and heat-based edge detection technology) shall not be used during Umpire Reviews.
 ICC Technical Officer Not required.

-1.1.4 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraph 2 (Umpire Review).
+1.1.5 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review)